Schedule of Events

 Date: Thursday, October 26 11:30 a.m.–12:00 p.m.

-Erin Kerr is the national chief executive officer of Blessings in a Backpack, the only national organization solely dedicated to feed kids on the weekends.
-Blessings in a Backpack mobilizes communities, individuals, and resources to provide food on the weekends for school-aged children across America who might otherwise go hungry.
-This school year, Blessings in a Backpack has provided more than 3.1 million hunger-free weekends for children.
+Christin Kruse is the Chief Development Officer of Blessings in a Backpack, the nation’s only nonprofit solely dedicated to feeding kids on the weekends.
+Blessings in a Backpack mobilizes communities, individuals, and resources to provide weekend food for school-aged children across America who might otherwise go hungry.
+Blessings in a Backpack will provide more than 3.3 million hunger-free weekends for children nationwide this school year alone.

 Now redirecting to "CLE Information".
 If you're not on the page within 5 seconds, please click here.